 ^AM interacts with the ATU Mode Switch ("global" or "per band, per antenna"), see the ^AA command.
 When ATU Mode Switch is "global", ATU MODE changes by ^AM are "global".
-This setting can be changed by holding the ATU MODE button on the KBA1500 front papel.

 This setting can be changed by holding the ATU MODE button on the KPA1500 front panel.